vaibhav1465/Road-To-Cp/Algorithms/README.md

 Prim's Algorithm: Prim's Algorithm starts with an arbitrary vertex and repeatedly adds the minimum weight edge that connects a visited vertex to an unvisited vertex.
 It grows the MST one vertex at a time until all vertices are included.

 Kruskal's Algorithm: Kruskal's Algorithm starts with an empty set of edges and iteratively adds the minimum weight edge that does not create a cycle.
 It uses a disjoint-set data structure to efficiently determine whether adding an edge will create a cycle.

+Connectivity Algorithms
+Connectivity algorithms are used to determine the connectivity properties of a graph.
+Two commonly used connectivity algorithms are:

+Connected Components: This algorithm identifies the connected components in a graph.
+It partitions the vertices into subsets such that each subset contains vertices that are reachable from each other but not from vertices in other subsets.
+It is useful for understanding the overall structure of a graph.